netdata/netdata/exporting/pubsub/README.md

 Set the `destination` option to a Pub/Sub service endpoint. `pubsub.googleapis.com` is the default one.

-Next, create the credentials JSON file by following Google Cloud's [authentication guide] (https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account).
-The user running the Agent (typically `netdata`) needs read access to `google_cloud_credentials.json`, which you can set with `chmod 400 google_cloud_credentials.json; chown netdata google_cloud_credentials.json`.
+Next, create the credentials JSON file by following Google Cloud's [authentication guide](https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account).
+The user running the Agent
+(typically `netdata`) needs read access to `google_cloud_credentials.json`, which you can set with `chmod 400 google_cloud_credentials.json; chown netdata google_cloud_credentials.json`.
 Set the `credentials file` option to the full path of the file.